tgvashworth/intro-to-flight/app/content/how-tweetdeck-uses-flight.md

 # How TweetDeck uses Flight

-- ~20k+ lines of Flight code
+- 20k+ lines of Flight code
-    - ~124 Components
+    - 120+ Components
-    - More Mixins
+    - Even more mixins
-- Three types of Component: UI, UI Controller and data.
+- Informally, three kinds of component: UI, UI controller and data.
     - Events are named accordingly: `uiSelectDefaultAccount`, `dataAccount`
 - Lots of Mixins!
     - templating